annapal/cyclone-marriage/README.md

 In order for the code to run, individual recode datasets for all DHS countries must be downloaded in Stata file format and saved under the directory `data/dhs/`.
 The script `utils/unzip_files.R` may be useful in bulk unzipping all files.
 DHS GPS data should similarly be downloaded and saved in the directory `data/geocodes/`.
 The file `data/files.csv` should give you an idea of what the file pathways should look like.
 2. The TC data can be downloaded from https://doi.org/10.5880/pik.2017.008.
 All csv files should be saved in the directory `data/TC_data/`.
+As a sanity check, the first csv file should have the file path `data/TC_data/1950166N14262_fix2015.csv`.
 3. Once these steps have been completed, run `_run.R` to reproduce the analysis.

 Please direct questions/comments/issues to anna.palmer@mail.mcgill.ca.